JuliaDataScience/JuliaDataScience/contents/julia_101.md

 ### Variables {#sec:variable}

 Variables are values that you tell the computer to store with an specific name, so that you can later recover or change its value.
-Julia have several type of variables but what we most use in Data Science are:
+Julia have several type of variables but what we most use in data science are:

 * Integers: `Int64`
 * Real Numbers: `Float64`